Best Plate Carriers | Military, Law Enforcement, Budget

 If you think you’re going to need additional magazines, you could try mounting single M4 magazine pouches to the cumberbund versus stacking the front of your plate carrier.

 Yes, the extra ammunition is great, but at what cost?
-If you cannot shoot, move, and communicate effectively, then you need to rethink your setup.
+You must rethink your setup if you cannot shoot, move, and communicate effectively.

 Medical

 Often medical kits are mounted on battle belts according to unit SOPs (Standard Operating Procedures).
-Mission will dictate the gear and the setup of that gear, but medical needs to be a priority.
+The mission will dictate the gear and the setup of that gear, but medical needs to be a priority.

 North American Rescue C-A-T Holder